Syst3mz/silverplume_point_of_sale/readme.md

 ## DO NOT WORK DIRECTLY ON FILES IN THE `data` DIRECTORY, YOU WILL CORRUPT IT.
 ALWAYS COPY THEM OUT FIRST.

 # Known Bugs
-- Metrics reads "-0.00" for a number of fields, this is a qurik of numerical storage, and isn't going to be fixed this version.
+- Metrics reads "-0.00" for a number of fields, this is a quirk of numerical storage, and isn't going to be fixed this version.

 # Improvements
 This really ought to be using a database backing like Sqlite which can run entirely on one PC...But doing so would